interysy/4th-year-project-string-matching-visualiser/docs/timelog.md

 * *1 hour* Working on creating the evaluation survey.
 Emailed to supervisor for feedback.

 ### 15 February
-* *1.5 hours* Working on Gethin's suggestions on the dissertation.
+* *1.5 hours* Working on Gethin's suggestions for the dissertation.

 ### 19 February
-* *2.5 hours* Added references to motivation examples, started working on Gethin's suggestions from the background.
+* *2.5 hours* Added references to motivation examples, and started working on Gethin's suggestions from the background.

 ### 20 February
 * *2 hours* Finishing up suggestions and starting to write technologies on the design chapter.
-* *0.5 hours* Prep for meeting and creating diagram for high level application flow section of dissertation.
+* *0.5 hours* Prep for meeting and creating a diagram for the high-level application flow section of the dissertation.
 * *1 hour* Reading over previous dissertations to get an idea of what to include in the design chapter.

 ## Week 23

 ### 21 February
-* *1 hour* Creating high level flow diagram and starting on the low level.
+* *1 hour* Creating a high-level flow diagram and starting on the low-level.

 ### 22 February
 * *1.5 hours* Merging last feature for A-B testing
-* *1 hour* Created low level system diagram and started writing it up in the dissertation.
+* *1 hour* Created a low-level system diagram and started writing it up in the dissertation.

 ### 23 February
 * *2.5 hours* Fixed layout issues with 2 different layouts for A-B testing.
-Also fixed last occurrence scroll bugs and not hiding upon reset bugs.
+Also fixed the last occurrence scroll bugs and not hiding upon reset bugs.

 ### 24 February
-* *0.5 hours* Added a check for when pattern or text are nothing.
+* *0.5 hours* Added a check for when pattern or text is nothing.

 ### 27 February
 * *1 hour* Creating manual tests for the project
-* *1.5 hours* Working on the design setion of the dissertation.
+* *1.5 hours* Working on the design section of the dissertation.
 * *0.5 hours* Work on updating documentation for meeting.
 * *0.5 hours* Working on Design - UI section